psifx/psifx/docs/pages/audio.md

 - `--model_name`: Name of the diarization model used, default `pyannote/speaker-diarization@2.1.1`.

 ### Speaker Identification
 Associates speakers in a mixed audio file with known audio samples.
+This combines the mixdown file with the individual channels of audio, and performs re-embedding and clustering, using the names of the individual audio files to assign identities in the identification out json.
 ```bash
 psifx audio identification pyannote inference \
     --mixed_audio Audios/MixedNormalized.wav \